tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers MAY require clients to send a valid "server_name" extension.
 Servers requiring this extension SHOULD respond to a ClientHello lacking a "server_name" extension with a fatal "missing_extension" alert.

+Some of these extensions exist only for the client to provide additional data to the server in a backwards-compatible way and thus have no meaning when sent from a server.
+The client-only extensions defined in this document
+are: "Signature Algorithms", "Negotiated Groups", & "Client Key Share".
+Servers MUST NOT send these extensions.
+Clients receiving any of these extensions MUST respond with a fatal "unsupported_extension" alert and close the connection.

 #  Application Data Protocol